 Midway real estate is some of the most expensive in Kentucky, although Midway house values don't compare to the most expensive real estate in the U.S.

-Midway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Midway isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Midway are a mix of both white- and blue-collar jobs.
 Overall, Midway is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Midway who work in office and administrative support (13.14%), management occupations (11.68%), and sales jobs (11.31%).

 Also of interest is that Midway has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 18.00% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Midway doesn't have a public transportation system that people use for their commute.